 VIII.
 Additional Representations.
 Each party continuously represents and warrants to the other party that: (a) it has the power and authority under the law of the jurisdiction of its organization or incorporation and under its organizational and constituent documents to grant to the Exposed Party a valid, enforceable, first-priority security interest in, and lien on, all Collateral that it provides as the Non-Exposed Party; (b) as of each date on which it, as the Non-Exposed Party, delivers Collateral to the Exposed Party or to any agent of the Exposed Party for the benefit of the Exposed Party (or, in the case of after-acquired Collateral, at the time the Exposed Party or its agent acquires rights therein), it will have title to and will be the sole owner of such Collateral, free and clear of any security interest, lien, pledge, charge, encumbrance, or other interests or restrictions other than the security interest granted to the Exposed Party hereby; (c) the Exposed Party will have a valid and perfected first-priority security interest in, and lien on, all Cash Collateral and Cash Equivalent Collateral upon receipt thereof; and (d) on each occasion that it, as the Non-Exposed Party, causes the issuance, renewal, substitution, or increase (as the case may be) of a Letter of Credit, such Letter of Credit will be the legal, valid, and binding obligation of the issuer thereof, enforceable in accordance with its terms.

+EXECUTED effective as of the date first written above.